skip-mev/connect/providers/websockets/README.md

 The current set of supported providers are:

+* [BitFinex](./bitfinex/README.md) - BitFinex is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
+BitFinex is a **primary data source** for the oracle.
+* [ByBit](./bybit/README.md) - ByBit is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
+ByBit is a **primary data source** for the oracle.
 * [Coinbase](./coinbase/README.md) - Coinbase is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 Coinbase is a **primary data source** for the oracle.
 * [Crypto.com](./cryptodotcom/README.md) - Crypto.com is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 Crypto.com is a **primary data source** for the oracle.
+* [Kraken](./kraken/README.md) - Kraken is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
+Kraken is a **primary data source** for the oracle.
 * [OKX](./okx/README.md) - OKX is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 OKX is a **primary data source** for the oracle.
-* [ByBit](./bybit/README.md) - ByBit is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
-ByBit is a **primary data source** for the oracle.
-* [Kraken](./kraken/README.md) - Kraken is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
-Kraken is a **primary data source** for the oracle.